beshu-tech/readonlyrest-docs/elasticsearch.md

 #### 2. Unpatch Elasticsearch

-If you are using Elasticsearch 8.0.x or newer, you need **an extra pre-uninstallation step**.
+If you are using Elasticsearch 6.5.x or newer, you need **an extra pre-uninstallation step**.
 This will remove all previously copied jars from ROR's installation directory.

 ```bash
 # Unpatch ES
 $ jdk/bin/java -jar plugins/readonlyrest/ror-tools.jar unpatch
 ```

-You can verify if Elasticsearch was correctly unpatched using command `verify`:
+You can verify if Elasticsearch was correctly unpatched using the command `verify`:

 ```bash
 $ jdk/bin/java -jar plugins/readonlyrest/ror-tools.jar verify